DEALING WITH DRUG CHARGES IN NEW HAMPSHIRE

 Now of course it is true that if you are arrested in New Hampshire for possessing a small amount of a hard drug (such a cocaine, crack, heroin, heth, etc.) and it is your first arrest, you are almost certainly not going to jail or prison.
 But(!) you are facing a felony conviction for having any one of these drugs in your pockets or under your control.
 That is where OSBORNE LAW can help you.
 Attorney Mark Osborne works hard to make sure his clients do not have to suffer the humiliation, life-altering, and career ending stigma of a felony drug conviction.

-At OSBORNE LAW, we do not believe that a felony drug conviction is necessary to rehabilitate our clients or to make our society healthier.
+Attorney OSBORNE is a drug possession lawyer in NH and we do not believe that a felony drug conviction is necessary to rehabilitate our clients or to make our society healthier.
 We do not believe that making sure someone will never work in his/her chosen profession meaningfully deters other people from using drugs.
-Together with ur clients, at OSBORNE LAW we carefully examine each aspect of your drug case.
+Together with our clients, at OSBORNE LAW we carefully examine each aspect of your drug case.
 In doing so, here are some of the things we are looking for:

 - How did the police find they drugs?